How to Use a Pacifier

 Is associated with shorter hospital stays and improved bottle-feeding in premature infants when they are tube-fed

-Decreases the risk for sudden infant death syndrome; offer a nonbreastfed infant a pacifier during routine sleep and nap times, and delay introducing a pacifier to breastfed infants until breastfeeding has been firmly established
+Decreases the risk for sudden infant death syndrome; offer a nonbreastfed infant a pacifier during routine sleep and nap times, beginning at birth, and delay introducing a pacifier to breastfed infants until breastfeeding has been firmly established.

 Possible drawbacks of a pacifier: